ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

 ### For editors

-We've made a number of changes to the guide to make the editors jobs easier.

-First, we've added a [book release guide](https://github.com/ropensci/dev_guide/issues/152) - a guide for shepherding a new version of the developer guide - which culminates in this blog post!
+We've added a [book release guide](https://github.com/ropensci/dev_guide/issues/152) - a guide for shepherding a new version of the developer guide - which culminates in this blog post!

-Second, instructions have been added for [nominating packages for blog posts](https://github.com/ropensci/dev_guide/issues/180).
-That is, we used to ask each package that has gone through review if they would like to write a blog post on our blog.
-As submissions have increased, we've had to revisit this approach.
-We now cherry pick some submissions for blog posts.

 ### Guide tweaks